San Geronimo Wind Bell

 | /

-This Southwest-inspired rustic wind bell is called San Geronimo and is a new introduction to our original Frontier Mission Bell™ Collection.
+This Southwest-inspired rustic wind bell is called San Geronimo and is a popular addition to our original Mission Bell™ Collection.

 The length of the bell headpiece, body, and the striker is about 14 inches.
 The width and depth are approximately 3 inches respectively.
 A 10" hanging chain is included.
 Our rustic bells are not cast as in the old days, but made from new and sometimes repurposed materials.
 As with the appearance, the tone of the bell is rustic.